A Robust Model-Based Approach for Continuous-Time Policy Evaluation with Unknown L\'evy Process Dynamics: Numerical Experiments

 \subsection{Policy Evaluation}

-In this subsection, numerical experiments are conducted to validate the policy evaluation error derived in \Cref{thm:error_bound}.
-This validation is carried out using numerical examples from \Cref{eg:censored_half_tail_variable,eg:censored_half_tail_constant} in \Cref{sec:policy_evaluation_error}, as well as asymptotic results obtained from a manufactured problem in \Cref{sec:asymptotic_linear_dependence}.
+In this subsection, numerical experiments are conducted to illustrate the policy-evaluation error behavior described by \Cref{thm:error_bound}.
+This illustration uses numerical examples from \Cref{eg:censored_half_tail_variable,eg:censored_half_tail_constant} in \Cref{sec:policy_evaluation_error}, as well as asymptotic results from a manufactured problem in \Cref{sec:asymptotic_linear_dependence}.
 All experiments in this subsection aim to solve \Cref{eq:PDE_value_function_approx} with the parameter $\beta = 0.1$.
 The manufactured solution is defined as $V(x) = \cos^{3}(2 x)$, from which the corresponding reward function $r(x)$ is derived using the ground truth coefficients $\drift$, $\diffusionOrdinary$, and $\diffusionFractional$.